AbrahamArellano/camel-amq-integrator/README.md

 # JMS & File Example

 ### Introduction
-This example shows how to work with files and JMS.

-The example consumes messages from a queue and writes them to the file system.
+This example creates a simple producer and consumer using camel framework.

 ### Build